 2. Hair extensions and hair coloring

-However, many competitors use artificial hair even if they actually have plenty of the real thing.
-The goal is to once again create the look of a ‘hot product’ that the morons would buy.
+However, many competitors use artificial hair even if they have plenty of the real thing.
+The goal is to create the look of a “hot product” that the crowd and the judges would buy.

 3. Artificial tanning

 The competitors use artificial tanning and body oil to increase their muscular definition.
 However, this is not how your skin looks naturally.
 So, in a way – it’s still fake.

 Makeup is a classic used by most females over the age of 16.
 However, the popularity of this technique does not make it any less artificial.
 Makeups result in a look that you wouldn’t have otherwise.